 Carl Schmitt’s State and Constitutional Theory: A Critical Analysis.
-Book under contract with Oxford University Press for its “Oxford Constitutional Theory” Series.
+(Oxford: Oxford University Press, 2018).

-“Thoughtlessness and Resentment: Determinism and Moral Responsibility in the Case of Adolf Eichmann” Philosophy and Social Criticism 2014, Vol. 40(2), 127–144.
+“Thoughtlessness and Resentment: Determinism and Moral Responsibility in the Case of Adolf Eichmann”.
+Philosophy and Social Criticism.
+2014, Vol. 40(2), 127–144.